EXPLAINED: How biometric entry delays, border controls impact Schengen travel

 The European Union has announced a delay in its new Entry/Exit System (EES) rollout, a biometric border check for non-EU citizens.
 Originally set to launch on Nov.
 10, 2024, the postponement is attributed to technical issues within the IT infrastructure.

-EU Home Affairs Commissioner Ylva Johansson informed reporters on Wednesday that the planned Nov.
+EU Home Affairs Commissioner Ylva Johansson told reporters on Wednesday that the planned Nov.
 10 launch is no longer feasible.
-Johansson mentioned that there is currently no new timetable, but they are considering the possibility of a phased introduction.
+Johansson said that there is currently no new timetable, but a phased introduction is a possibility.

 Biometric data to replace passport stamps

 The EES aims to streamline border control processes by establishing a digital record of non-EU travelers entering and exiting the Schengen zone.
-It will utilize biometric data—such as fingerprints and facial scans—eliminating the need for manual passport stamping and enhancing security.
+It will utilize biometric data—such as fingerprints and facial scans—eliminating the need for manual passport stamping.

-The system will replace the current system of manual stamping of passports, which the European Commission says is time-consuming, does not provide reliable data on border crossings, and does not allow a systematic detection of over-stayers.
+The European Commission says passport stamping isn't just time-consuming, but it doesn't provide reliable data on border crossings, and nor does it allow a systematic detection of over-stayers.

 Reasons for the delay